You can use the payment terminal to interact with the customer, by sending input requests and display requests to the terminal.

 If the customer asks to remove their information, you can use our Data Protection API to remove any customer-related data that you have stored with Adyen.
 The API also enables you to comply with the General Data Protection Regulation (GDPR) right to erasure.

 The data in the Adyen dashboards is aggregated, and individual transactions relating to individual shoppers are not visible.

 An input request lets you gather information from your customer or staff.
 There are several types of input request:

-- Menu - Show a multiple choice question and let the user select one of the answers.
+- Multiple choice—single answer: show a multiple-choice question and let the user select one of the answers.
 You can use this for NPS surveys, order lists, and such.

-- Digit - Ask for numeric input, like a zip code.
+- Digit: ask for numeric input, like a zip code.
 Another example is a pay-at-table flow where you ask your staff for the table number.
 This input accepts input of whole numbers.